MontbrunPrivateCapital/TrustTPaymentsExample/README.md

 services.AddTransient<TrusttAPI>();
 ```

-Once we have an instance of **TrusttAPI**, we can proceed to query the api as high level object.
+Once we have an instance of `TrusttAPI`, we can proceed to query the api as high level object.

+# Exceptions

+Every method my fail with an exception class names `TrusttException`.
+Message would be a brief error code.
+We planning to provide a full description in the inner exception, but is not ready yet.

 # Endpoints